 Do note that such prompts can lead to high wait time for the results.

-We compute strategies using our own data, which can differ from the one on Tradingview.
-Users might not be able to reproduce exact strategy results due to the limitation on how much data certain users can access.
+We compute strategies using data that might different from the one on TradingView, which can limit the reproducibility of strategies returned by the AI.Some users might not be able to reproduce exact strategy results due to the limitation on how much data certain users can access.

 Saving Strategies